Get exclusive member benefits & effect social change. Join Today

 Signs of adrenal insufficiency or Addison’s disease include:

 ALD symptoms can mimic those of other illnesses.
-That means that tests are needed to distinguish it from other neurological conditions.
+Tests are needed to distinguish ALD from other neurological conditions.
 Your doctor may order a blood test to:

 Your doctor may also look for damage to your brain using an MRI scan.
 Skin samples or a biopsy and fibroblast cell culture can also be used to test for VLCFAs.